Can Lexapro (Escitalopram) Cause Fatigue?

-Pediatric dosing is calculated at 20-90mg per kilogram of body weight daily
+Pediatric dosing is calculated at 20 to 90mg per kilogram of body weight daily.

-Never adjust prescribed amoxicillin dosage without consulting your healthcare provider
+Never adjust a prescribed amoxicillin dosage without guidance from a healthcare provider.

 Doctronic's AI-powered consultations can help you understand your antibiotic prescription and answer questions about proper dosing.
 With 99.2% treatment plan alignment with board-certified physicians, you can trust the guidance you receive about medication management and treatment plans.